anthonymcglone2022/postcodes/README.md

 ---

-**5. CHECK if a postcode follows all the formatting rules (e.g like Q,V,X not being in the first position etc.)**
+**5. CHECK if a postcode follows all the formatting rules (e.g. Q,V,X not being in the first position etc.)**

 ```html
 GET http://localhost:9191/checkViaRegex/{postCode}